 It would rather just actually clear the other side off the field.

-We would rather demonize them as racists, as sexists, Islamophobes, homophobes.
+It would rather demonize them as racists, as sexists, Islamophobes, homophobes.

-If necessary, they'll do what they did to Juan Williams when he accidentally wandered off the reservation and made uh and expressed some misgivings about people saying a lahu Akbar on aeroplanes, and the woman who fired him from NPR uh said that the poor guy was mentally ill.
+If necessary, they'll do what they did to Juan Williams when he accidentally wandered off the reservation and made and expressed some misgivings about people saying Allahu Akbar on aeroplanes.

 That's exactly what they do in the Soviet Union.

-They say uh oh, don't worry about it, we'll just put you in the straight jacket, take you off to re-education camp, and you'll soon be feeling fine.
+We'll just put you in the straight jacket, take you off to re-education camp, and you'll soon be feeling fine.

-And that's the way that's their whole approach to it.
+And that's the way, that's their whole approach to it.

 Well, is it also possible that they're unable to articulate their argument?

-Well I think I think there might be I think there might be something of that.
+Well, I think there might be something of that.

-There was uh there was there's a very funny account.
+There's a very funny account.

 He's a climate skeptic.

-And he was speaking at Schenectady in uh New York uh I think just a couple of days ago, and there was a hilarious account of him encounting the college students who all like very pretty little airheads.
+And there was a hilarious account of him encountering the college students who are all like very pretty little airheads.

-This blonde woman who's head of the college environmental faction, she had all these recycled uh boxes that she duct taped together uh to save the planet, and uh she was just yelling at him uh there's a consensus, there's a consensus.
+This blonde woman, who's head of the College Environmental Faction, she had all these recycled boxes that she duct taped together to save the planet.

 Whatever he said, she'd just yell, there's a consensus.